Th3Et3rnalz/DOMUS-V2/README.md

 IMPORTANT: frame.html and frameLogin.html must be placed in the Templates folder on linux.
 Otherwise change filepath

 This is seperate from the previous version because it works differently (and I haven't spent as much time working on the web design).

+I have built this on a raspberry pi as a test bench.
+Required libraries:
+  web.py
+  sqlite3
+  Raspi.GPIO
+  Optional: pdkf2 sha 256 encrytion library (forget the name, but is in the python files)